Yonno23/m3-markdown/exercise-3/README.md

 git push
 ========
 Git Push sends the most recently saved version of your document upstream to the repository that you cloned.

 1. Pushes

-	-Enter into the command line; git push
+	Enter into the command line; git push

-	-Data is then sent to the repository of choice
+	Data is then sent to the repository of choice